massenz/go-statemachine/README.md

 ## Running the Server

-The `sm-server` accepts a number of configuration options (some of them are **required**); please use the `-help` option to view the most up-to-date definitions.
+The `fsm-server` accepts a number of configuration options (some of them are **required**); please use the `-help` option to view the most up-to-date definitions.

 ```
-└─( build/bin/sm-server -help
+└─( build/bin/fsm-server -help
 ```

 The easiest way is to run it [as a container](#container-build--run) (see also **Supporting Services** in [Prerequisites]](#prerequisites)):

 ```
-make container && docker run --rm -d -p 7398:7398 --name sm-server \
+make container && docker run --rm -d -p 7398:7398 --name fsm-server \
     --env AWS_ENDPOINT=http://awslocal:4566 --env TIMEOUT=200ms \
     --env DEBUG=-debug --network sm_sm-net  \
       massenz/statemachine:$(./get-tag)